 August 2020, Dates TBD

-For a full week, the Seymour Center will celebrate Shark Science Week by revealing fascinating facts about these cartilaginous fishes.
-Come explore amazing shark adaptations including their extraordinary senses, the unique ways in which they reproduce, and so much more.
-Shark touching pool open every day!
-Shark Science week was July 28–August 3, 2019.
-2020 dates TBD.
+For a full week, the Seymour Center will virtually celebrate Shark Science Week by revealing fascinating facts about these cartilaginous fishes.
+Explore amazing shark adaptations including their extraordinary senses, the unique ways in which they reproduce, and so much more–online!
+Shark Science week is August 2020, dates TBD.

-Discover the vital role sea otters play in the nearshore ecosystem during Sea Otter Awareness Week.
-Special pop-up exhibits will highlight sea otters’ natural history, reveal conservation issues facing these marine mammals, and so much more.
-Sea Otter Awareness Week was September 24-29, 2019.
-2020 dates TBD.
+Discover the vital role sea otters play in the nearshore ecosystem during the Seymour Center’s virtual Sea Otter Awareness Week.
+Special at-home activities will highlight sea otters’ natural history, reveal conservation issues facing these marine mammals, and so much more.
+Virtual Sea Otter Awareness Week activities will be available for download September 20-26, 2020.

 Saturday, October 31, 2020